YUVRAJ-CHAUDHARY/Login-Page/README.md

 # Login-Page
-🌐 Responsive Login Page – Pagaar India
+🌐 Responsive Login Page
-This project is a fully responsive, modern login page created for Pagaar India.
+This project is a fully responsive, modern login page created for Login India.
 It includes a professional UI with multiple sign-in options (Email, Mobile, Google, LinkedIn), animated backgrounds, and a sticky navigation header.
 Designed with clean HTML5 and modern CSS3 (including flexbox, gradients, animations, and media queries), this page delivers a visually appealing and user-friendly experience across all devices.

 🚀 Features
 Responsive design for mobile, tablet, and desktop